uwinkler/mongo-testid/README.md

 var Author = mongoose.model('Author', personSchema);
 ```

-If Mongo-TestID enables you to write your seed data ans unit tests like this:
+ Mongo-TestID enables you to write your seed data ans unit tests like this:

 ```javascript